kenflab/oscc_metastasis/README.md

 ```

 ### CONTACT
-Please contact <furudate at sign hirosaki-u.ac.jp> with any questions or suggestions.
+Please contact <furudate@hirosaki-u.ac.jp> with any questions or suggestions.

 ### LICENCE